 The filing thresholds for business transfers (including asset transfers) are as follows.
-As can be seen, the transfer of the whole of the business and the transfer of a substantial part of the business or the whole or a substantial part of the fixed assets used for the business are subject to different sets of filing thresholds.
+As can be seen, (i) the transfer of the whole of the business and (ii) the transfer of a substantial part of the business or the whole or a substantial part of the fixed assets used for the business are subject to different sets of filing thresholds.

-Table 1: Transfer of the whole business
+Transfer of whole business